ietf-wg-asdf/SDF/sdf.md

 ### Use of the "sdfRef" keyword to re-use a definition

 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
-This pattern will use the keyword `sdfRef` as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
+This pattern uses the keyword `sdfRef` as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.

 In the definition that uses `sdfRef`, new qualities may be added and existing qualities from the referenced definition may be